bashwork/wdm/README.rst

 Todo
 ============================================================

-Implement the non-ms versions of the algorithms and implement the following association algorithms:

-  * apriori
-  * ms-apriori

-Also add more datasets and testing for validation (plus a bit of cleanup and correct functional reworks).
+Add more datasets and testing for validation (plus a bit of cleanup and correct functional reworks).